SharadaSrinivasan/sharsrinivasan-website/content/talk/e4c-webinar.md

 event: E4C Webinar
 event_url: https://www.youtube.com/watch?v=Jfog4oI2WTc
 location: Online
-summary: Sharada Srinivasan presented to the Engineering 4 Change community through an online webinar in August 2017.
+summary: Presented to the Engineering 4 Change community through an online webinar in August 2017.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.